edoardocattapan/ardo.github.io/_posts/2019-09-16-long-live-the-young-mortals.md

 Living to 150 years old - and not just 90 - you have more chances to learn new things, grow as a person, share your gifts and help raise better children: you can create more good things, for yourself and for others.

 People like to say you should live everyday as if it were your last, because death is getting closer.
-But the day you live as if it were your last could instead be the day when death is far away, when you could live as if you truly had more time on your hands and you could continue to fight against the dying of the light.
+But the day you live as if it were your last could instead be the day when death is far away, when you could live as if you truly had more time on your hands and you could choose to fight against the dying of the light.